Update you browser

 • Growing and developing a team

-Guided by the RCA studio ethos “learning by doing”, each day will be an immersive experience, with in-depth discussions and interactive conversations.
+Guided by the RCA studio ethos of “learning by doing”, each day will be an immersive experience, with in-depth discussions and interactive conversations.
 There will also be a mixture of studio visits, practical case studies and small group exercises to provide participants with the strategies, tools and insights to solve their most challenging problems.
-Class sizes are up to 25-30 participants.
+Class sizes are up to 25–30 participants.

-Day 1: Building a business
+Day 1: Starting & building a business

-In conversation with successful RCA Graduate Business Founders from the award winning incubator InnovationRCA.
+In conversation with successful RCA Graduate Business Founders from the award-winning incubator InnovationRCA.

 Lunch and free time